-OFFICE OF THE GOVERNOR – News Release – State issues notice to proceed for Thirty Meter Telescope projectPosted on Jun 20, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – State issues notice to proceed for Thirty Meter Telescope projectPosted on Jun 20, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to notice to proceed here.

 Link to news conference video here.